plantbot/core_pcb/README.md

-# Open Flowerb0t
+# Open Plantb0t - Rev. A2

-An ESP8266 powered water sensors for your house plants & hydroponic systems.
-This board is currently still in heavy development.
-So please beware.
-Follow my blog [here](https://spacekookie.de/blog/) for details.

-## Partlist

-Here is a list of parts (including quantities) that you need to build your Plantb0t.
-This is only for Revision A.

- - ESP-12MOD (1x)
- - CP2102 - CP2102-GM (1x)
- - Zener-Diode (x3)
- - Constant Current Source - PSSI2021SAY (2x)
- - 3.3V Voltage Reg - LM2937IMP-3.3/NOPB (1x)
- - RTD Sensor - TD5A (1x)
- - Analog MUX - 74LVC1G53DC (1x)
- - SMD LED - KPT-3216EC (4x)

-All parts bought in single neccessary values on element14 were like...10 bucks?

-Updates about this project will follow soooon!
+An "internet of things" environmental sensor board for your house plants & hydroponic systems.
+It allows you to monitor your plant health remotely, script responsive actions to events (not enough water, not enough sun, too hot, too cold, too humid, etc.) with a simple block-based drag and drop interface on your phone or computer.

+The preliminary specs are:

+1x Wifi enabled microprocessor
+1x USB board programmer for firmware updates

+4x Analog Sensor mounts (Water, Temperature, Light, ...)
+2x I²C Sensor mounts (PH, Pressure, Humidity, etc. Not included or directly supported by us)

+Includes an ultra-low-power sleep which can't be woken via Wifi triggers.
+Includes a 16-pin expansion bus header for more Plantb0t goodies.

+Via the 16-pin header, several things can be added as shields (shields can stack on top of each other):

+ - Power supply and battery charging circuit
+ - Stepper motor driver
+ - 12V motor driver
+ - ...
+Your own? ...

+More information on OpenPlantb0t will follow soon.

-## Some dynamic renders
+## Some old renders

+These pictures are for the A1 variant and no longer represent the complexity of the project and circuit board.
+Still, enjoy the view :)

 **From the front**